 - and more...

-If I am in-network for you based on your insurance carrier, your employer's arrangement with the insurance company, a special arrangement with you/ your insurance company, and the specific plan you selected, session costs will range from $0 - $150/session depending on your specific plan and benefits.
+I am usually considered out-of-network.
+However, if I am in-network for you based on your insurance carrier, your employer's arrangement with the insurance company, a special arrangement with you/ your insurance company, and the specific plan you selected, session costs will range from $0 - $150/session depending on your specific plan and benefits.
 The session costs are completely set by your insurance company.
 People usually pay $30-$60/session once their deductible has been met.
 Please be aware that actual plans and prices vary.
 For those using a Health Flex Spending Account (FSA, HSA, or HFSA), sessions will cost $25-$45/session on average.

 I am usually considered out-of-network.
 If I am out-of-network based on your insurance carrier, your employer's arrangement with the insurance company, my arrangement with you/ your insurance company, and the specific plan you selected, sessions costs will range from $0 - $250/session (or $0-300/session) depending on your specific plan.
 Most patients end up paying about $50- $75/session (20% or 30% coinsurance respectively) once their deductible has been met.
 For those using a Health Flex Spending Account (FSA, HSA, or HFSA) sessions will cost $40-$60/session on average.